Affraes-Organisation/actions-sfdc-example/README.md

 ### Protected Branches

-Protected Branches are now turned on, `master`can only be pushed/merged upon a successful CI run.
+Protected Branches are now turned on, `master`can only be pushed/merged to upon a successful CI run.

 ## How to get going